GetStream/stream-analytics-android/README.md

     }
 ```

-Bind the service in your application's manifest.xml as shown below:
+### Bind the service in your application's manifest.xml

 ```xml
  <service